anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 some other operational items.
 Please note that Chapter 7 is not a replacement for the implementation, configuration and operational documentation that accompanies the different OpenStack distributions.
-Chapter 8 identifies certain Gaps that currently exist and plans on how to address them (for example, resources autoscaling).
+Chapter 8 addresses the conformance.
+It provides an automated validation mechanism to test the conformance of a deployed cloud infrastructure to this reference architecture.
+Finally, Chapter 9 identifies certain Gaps that currently exist and plans on howto address them (for example, resources autoscaling).

 Terminology
 -----------